107208579/tracking/switches/setup.md

 → Restart your server for the changes to take effect<br /> `sudo reboot`

-→ Ideally us an USB extension to physically distance the Zigbee receiver from the server<br />
+→ Ideally us an USB extension to physically distance the Zigbee adapter from the server<br />
 <br />
 <br />